AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 The idea here is to call the function by its address, stored in a pointer variable.

 You can use it to implement a rudimentary form of the strategy pattern.
 It's not as powerful as the iterator pattern when it comes to collections, but it can still be used in this context.
+You can also compound the two together to create an abstraction over loops.

 See [the example](./polymorphism/strategy_func_pointer.cpp).